htcondor/htcondor/docs/man-pages/condor_stats.rst

     KiB/sec).
  **-ckptlist**
-    Query for the entire list of checkpoint servers for which the *condor_collector* has historic information in the query’s time range.
+    Query for the entire list of checkpoint servers for which the *condor_collector* has historic information in the query's time range.

 Options